hugo-baraer/hugo_converter/README.md

 ![Screenshot from 2022-11-03 17-18-43](https://user-images.githubusercontent.com/59851566/200437285-aeebf956-d8b0-4bbd-878b-b4dec202b9fa.png)

-The following schematic shows the process followed by the algorithm in the calibration of the free parameters.
+The linear bias is then fitted using Markov Chains Monte Carlo, to generate posterior distributions for the free parameters (alpha, b_0 and k_0).
+In this fitting, the cross correlation is used to weight errors.
+The following schematic resumes the process followed by the algorithm in the calibration of the free parameters.

 ![battaglia_process](https://user-images.githubusercontent.com/59851566/200426827-45335b46-d89c-4a1c-a462-fca73e590b66.jpg)